Mission: Impossible (1998 video game): Development

 Nintendo's 1996 game Super Mario 64 and Rare's 1997 game GoldenEye 007 influenced the game's development.
 Developers had to differentiate the similarly themed Mission: Impossible and GoldenEye 007 as much as possible.
 A wristwatch interface was planned, but it was ultimately discarded after they saw it in GoldenEye 007.
 Originally, the player would be able to use the game's "swap" identity feature with any character in the game, but the idea was rejected because it required designers to plan every possible scenario.
 The game was originally intended to support Nintendo's 64DD floppy drive peripheral, which would allow players to access more levels.
 However, the plan was ultimately discarded because the developers did not have enough "time to really think about it".

 Although the game features the same premise as the film, it is not meant to be a direct translation and has its own story.
 Viacom, the company that owns the rights of the film, forced the studio to limit the amount of violence and gunplay in the game, while actor Tom Cruise, who played Ethan Hunt in the film, did not want his face to be used in the game.
 The game's music and sound effects were created in MIDI format.
 A team in the United States helped the developers make the game sound as rich as possible.
 During the last months of development, the French team had to work between 16 and 20 hours a day, six days a week to fine-tune the game.
 The game's size is 12 MB.
 Overall, Mission: Impossible was developed over the course of three years.
 It was released in North America on July 16, 1998, and in Europe on September 25, 1998.

-Mission: Impossible was ported by German developer X-Ample Architectures and released for the PlayStation console in Europe on October 1, 1999, and in North America on November 23, 1999.
+Mission: Impossible was ported by German developer X-Ample Architectures and released for the PlayStation console in Europe on October 29, 1999, and in North America on November 22, 1999.
 Unlike the Nintendo 64 version, the PlayStation version features FMV cutscenes, lighting effects, new music and sound effects, and voice acting for each character.
 Its release was accompanied by a US$2.5 million marketing campaign.
+A sequel for the Nintendo 64 was announced, but cancelled prior to release.